Banging Toolbox

-Door knobs not only allow us to open and close doors securely, but it also allows us to have privacy and security within our homes.
+Door knobs not only allow us to open and close doors securely but also allow us to have privacy and security within our homes.
 However, things don’t always go smoothly.

-There might be times when you may misplace your keys or the door knob becomes faulty and gets jammed.
+According to Aaron Barnett of BangingToolbox: There might be times when you misplace your keys or the doorknob becomes faulty and gets jammed.
 This can cause you to get locked in or out of a room.

-If this seems like too much work, you might also want to go keyless.
+If this seems like too much work, you should want to go keyless by now.
 For more on that topic, keep reading!

 What are the parts of a door knob?

-Removing door knob without visible screws can be tricky.
-But if you know its parts, it can be easy.
+Removing a door knob without visible screws can be tricky if you don’t know how to find the screw heads.

-- Rose.
-This is the part just behind the knobs and is where the door knob mounts to the door itself.
-It has two holes for mounting screws which may or may not be hidden by a cover plate.
-It also serves an aesthetic purpose, covering up the bore used to insert the assembly into the door.
+• Rose.
+This is the part just behind the knobs and is where the doorknob mounts to the door itself.
+You should find two or three holes for mounting screws which may or may not be hidden by a cover plate.
+The cover materials serve for aesthetic purpose, covering up the bore used to insert the assembly into the door.

-- Latch.
-This is a solid piece of metal that extends or retracts when you turn the handle.
-It keeps the door closed until the handles are turned.
+• Latch.
+This is a solid piece of metal extends or retracts when you turn the handle.
+And keeps the door closed until the handles are turned.

-- Strike plate.
+• Strike plate.
 This is a metal plate that attaches to the door jamb.
-It absorbs most of the impact from the latch as the door swings shut.
-It also has a cutout that the latch goes into to keep the door closed.
+The plate absorbs most of the impact from the latch as the door swings shut.
+And also has a cutout that the latch goes into to keep the door closed.

-- Cam.
+• Cam.
 This is the part that connects to and manipulates the latch.
-It converts the rotational motion from the door handles into a linear one to extend or retract the latch.
+This converts the rotational motion from the door handles into a linear one to extend or retract the latch.

 What are the common types of door knobs for residential use?

-Door knobs may differ based on the type and shape of the handle as well as whether or not it has a locking mechanism.
-In general, there are two common types of door knobs for residential use – those with exposed mounting screws, and those that don’t.
+Door knobs can differ based on the type and shape of the handle as well as whether or not the hardware has a locking mechanism.
+In general, there are two common types of doorknobs for residential use – those with exposed mounting screws, and those that don’t.

-The latter type has a cover plate that hides the mounting screws to make it more difficult to remove without the proper tools.
+The latter type has a cover plate that hides the mounting screws to make the handle more difficult to remove without the proper tools to remove the cover first.

 If you’re not seeing a screw, you’ll probably need to look for a tiny hole that releases the door knob with a spring, the detent access hole [1].